SPARK (programming language): History

 The first version of SPARK (based on Ada 83) was produced at the University of Southampton (with UK Ministry of Defence sponsorship) by Bernard Carré and Trevor Jennings.
 The name SPARK was derived from SPADE Ada Kernel, in reference to the SPADE subset of the Pascal programming language.

 Subsequently the language was progressively extended and refined, first by Program Validation Limited and then by Praxis Critical Systems Limited.
 In 2004, Praxis Critical Systems Limited changed its name to Praxis High Integrity Systems Limited.
 In January 2010, the company became Altran Praxis.

-In early 2009, Praxis formed a partnership with AdaCore, and released "SPARK Pro" under the terms of the GPL.
-This was followed in June 2009 by the SPARK GPL Edition 2009, aimed at the FOSS and academic communities.
+In early 2009, Praxis formed a partnership with AdaCore, and released SPARK Pro under the terms of the GPL.
+This was followed in June 2009 by the SPARK GPL Edition 2009, aimed at the free and open-source software (FOSS) and academic communities.

 In June 2010, Altran-Praxis announced that the SPARK programming language would be used in the software of US Lunar project CubeSat, expected to be completed in 2015.

-In January 2013, Altran-Praxis changed its name to Altran which in April 2021 became Capgemini Engineering (following Altran's merger with Capgemini).
+In January 2013, Altran-Praxis changed its name to Altran, which in April 2021 became Capgemini Engineering (following Altran's merger with Capgemini).

 The first Pro release of SPARK 2014 was announced on April 30, 2014, and was quickly followed by the SPARK 2014 GPL edition, aimed at the FLOSS and academic communities.